National Trophy Pistol Matches

 President’s Pistol Match – 13 July 2014

 The President’s Pistol Match is a National Trophy Pistol Match.
 It was first fired in 1981.
 The President’s Rifle and Pistol Matches have become especially prestigious because match winners have traditionally received letters of congratulations from the President of the United States.
+The Junior President’s match is fired concurrently with the open class, however; junior competitors will fire .22 caliber pistols.

 President Theodore Roosevelt began this tradition for the President’s Rifle Match in 1904.
 This tradition of recognition was extended to include the President’s Pistol Match.
 Recent U.S. Presidents, including Presidents Clinton and Bush, continued the tradition by providing letters of congratulations to the winners of both the President’s Pistol and Rifle Matches.
 The additional 50-yard slow-fire requirement in the President’s Pistol Match course of fire makes it especially challenging.